 When your company grows, you can always add the private cloud element later on to create a hybrid system.
 You will know when it makes sense to do that based on how well your current cloud provider is managing your needs.

-7. An obscurity is a Form of Security
+7. Obscurity is a Form of Security

 If malicious third parties cannot find any information about your business’s cloud setup, they will not know how to attack you.
 Instruct your employees to never discuss the cloud platform with other people outside of work.

 Those companies that reveal unnecessary information about themselves to the world are the first ones to get hacked.
 It’s ok to do the normal PR activities that a business does, but keep all of your security information secrets.
-Leave out information that could compromise your company’s wellbeing.
+Leave out information that could compromise your company’s well-being.

 8. All Businesses Are Vulnerable to Hacks